ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Send

 >> Send is the action to transmit Content over a Connection to a remote endpoint.
-The interface to sending may include options specific to how this content is to be sent, as well as ways to notify the application of the status of the sending operation.
+The interface to sending may include options specific to how this content is to be sent.
+Status of the send operation may be delivered back to the application in an event {{events}}.

 Receive

->> Receive is the indication that the application is ready to asynchronously accept Content over a Connection from a remote endpoint [reference the event that is delivered upon reception].
-The interface to receiving may include options specific to the content that is to be delivered to the application, as well as ways to notify the application of errors.
+>> Receive is the indication that the application is ready to asynchronously accept Content over a Connection from a remote endpoint, while will be delivered in an event {{events}}.
+The interface to receiving may include options specific to the content that is to be delivered to the application.

-## Event Handling
+### Event Handling {#events}

+This list of events that can be delivered to an application is not exhaustive, but gives the top-level categories of events.
+The API may expand this list.

 Connection Ready

->> A Ready event signals to an application that a given Connection is ready to send and/or receive Content.
+>> A Connection Ready event signals to an application that a given Connection is ready to send and/or receive Content.
 If the Connection relies on handshakes to establish state between peers, then it is assumed that these steps have been taken.

 Connection Finished

->> A Failed event signals to an application that a given Connection is unable to be used for sending or receiving Content.
+>> A Connection Finished event signals to an application that a given Connection is no longer usable for sending or receiving Content.
 This should deliver a useful error to the application.

 Connection Received

->> An Accept event signals to an application that a given Listener has passively received a Connection.
+>> A Connection Received event signals to an application that a given Listener has passively received a Connection.

 Content Received

+>> A Content Received event delivers received content to the application, based on a Receive action.
+This may include an error if the action failed.

 Content Sent

->> Sent from stack, or acked, or whatever.
-May be send error.
+>> A Content Sent event notifies the application of the status of its Send action.
+This may be an error, an indication that content has been processed by the protocol stack, or potentially has been acknowledged by a peer.

 Path Properties Changed

-[API may expand this list]
+>> A Path Properties Changed event notifies the application that some property of the connection has changed that may influence how and where data is sent and/or received.

-## Termination
+### Termination {#termination}

 Close